vincentntang/vincentntang.com/content/posts/20240301-choosing-what-to-keep/index.md

 These are lessons that apply to making friends - letting go of friends.
 Starting businesses - letting go of businesses.
 Starting hobbies - letting go of hobbies.
 Buying things - getting rid of things.
 Starting relationships - ending relationships.
 Creating blog entries - deleting blog entries.
 Creating identities - letting go of them.
 Starting new experiences - forgetting old ones.

-Sometimes I wish I did not have to think about these things, but such is the life of someone who grew up with hardships without much mentorship

 Change can be a good thing